2023 Generation Adidas Norcross Cup

 Modification regarding Heading:

 Deliberate heading is not allowed in U11 and below age games.
 If a player deliberately heads the ball in a game, an indirect free kick should be awarded to the opposing team from the spot of the offense.
 If the deliberate header occurs within the goal area, the indirect free kick should be taken on the goal area line parallel to the goal line at the nearest point to where the infringement occurred.
-Heading is allowed in U12 games without limitations.
+Heading is allowed in U12 and above games without limitations.

 CONTROL OF THE FIELD AND SURROUNDING AREA